 Background

-Unlike “Discovered — not indexed” (Google has not even read the page yet), “Crawled — not indexed” means Google fetched the full HTML, rendered it, and made a decision.
+Unlike “Discovered — currently not indexed” (Google found the URL but has not crawled it yet — usually a crawl-budget or scheduling issue), “Crawled — currently not indexed” means Google fetched the full HTML, rendered it, and made a decision.
 The decision is almost always one of three things: the content is not good enough relative to what already ranks, the page duplicates other content, or your site does not yet have enough authority for Google to commit a slot in the index.
 Technical fixes will not solve it; content and link fixes will.

 How to tell